ravngr/homeassistant-config/README.md

 - `script` Some utility scripts for validation and testing.

 ## CI
 Simple CI is implemented in a GitHub action based upon [frenck/action-home-assistant](https://github.com/frenck/action-home-assistant).
-My implementation is simplier and is compatible with [nektos/act](https://github.com/nektos/act), which has a slightly funny interpretation of the action workspace that makes it difficult to remove config files before running tests.
+My implementation is simpler and is compatible with [nektos/act](https://github.com/nektos/act), which has a slightly funny interpretation of the action workspace that makes it difficult to remove config files before running tests.
 The workflow workflow removes HACS medules before testing to avoid false-negatives.